-This one’s freakin’ genius… From savings to debt snowballing, retirement and mortgages – this book will help you to succeed with it all.
-It’s a multi-bestseller and simply a must-have in every household and people who want to be finacially savvy.
+This one’s freakin’ genius… From savings to debt snowballing, retirement, and mortgages – this book will help you to succeed with it all.
+It’s a multi-bestseller and simply a must-have in every household and people who want to be financially savvy.

 Saving money is great.
 And not just because you have more money in your pocket – it is also a way to be prepared for unexpected situations.

-1) Finding a product you are buying very often and trying to optimize the usage of it.
+1) Finding a product you are buying very often and trying to optimize its usage.
 Can you use it more sparingly and reach the same results?
 If so, do it and add the money you saved to the savings jar.

 2) Regularly reviewing things you own and making sales for things you don’t need anymore.
 Add the money you earn from these sales to your savings jar.